Tibetan Wedding Customs and Ceremony

 In old Tibet, marriages were mostly arranged by the parents.
 Parents had the responsibility of raising and resolving their children's marriage, and children had the duty to obey and finial their parents.
 In the past, when looking for a daughter-in-law or son-in-law, children had no right to butt in, especially for women, who often don't know what their husbands look like before the marriage.

-After 1951, there're mainly independent marriages.
+After 1951, there were mainly independent marriages.
 Men and women fall in love first, then inform their parents, and then go through traditional procedures, and finally get married.
 The old-style marriage has many constraints, however, there are also reasonable points, as listed below.

 Secondly, there's the constraint of superstition.
 Before match-making, the matchmaker would ask for the zodiac signs of both sides in advance, then bring their info to the living Buddha or someone specializing in calendar calculations, and see if the man and woman are suitable for each other.
 If the two people were destined, they could get engaged.
 However, if their zodiac signs were incompatible, the parents won't agree even if the man and the woman were willing to get engaged.